Eggless Chocolate Fudge Cake

 8-inch tins should be fine but anything larger than that, I’d recommend putting all of the cake batter into one tin to make a larger 1-layer cake.
 Baking time will vary too so you’ll have to keep an eye on it.

-I hope you enjoy this recipe!
-If you make it yourself, please let me know by leaving a review and/or comment below.
+I hope you enjoy this dairy-free chocolate fudge cake recipe!
+Check out my vegan chocolate guide for more chocolate ideas.
+If you make this cake yourself, please let me know by leaving a review and/or comment below.

 Happy baking! xo

-A moist, 2-layer chocolate cake that's filled and topped with dairy-free buttercream.
+A moist, 2-layer eggless chocolate cake that's filled and topped with dairy-free buttercream.

 - 315 ml Soy milk (1 + ¼ cups)